 See the Fees and Other Costs section.

-Textbooks and supplies cost approximately $750–900 per year.
+Textbooks and supplies cost approximately $1,000-1,500 per year.
 Textbooks should be considered an investment and become part of your business library.
 You may be required to purchase one or more computer software packages.
-Software costs should not exceed an average of $200 per year and are in addition to the textbooks costs cited above.
 You should also consider purchasing or arranging access to an industry-compatible computer.

-Students must obtain a minimum grade point average of 2.0 (C average) in their final semester as well as cumulatively in order to be awarded the certificate.
-Students whose cumulative grade point average and/or semester grade point average falls below 2.0 during their program are subject to academic warning and/or removal from the program (see
+Students must obtain a minimum grade point average of 2.0 (C average) or above in their final semester as well as cumulatively in order to be awarded the certificate.
+Students whose cumulative grade point average and/or semester grade point average falls below 2.0 during their program are subject to program warning and/or removal from the program.

 Note: Students with MATH 140 or equivalent may take a business or general elective in lieu of MATH 140.
 Students planning to transfer their credits to the BBA should take MATH 141.

-Five other Business Administration credit courses for which the student meets the prerequisite requirements.
-CMNS 235, Oral Communications, is a recommended elective.
-Courses in areas other than Business Administration may be considered electives at the discretion of the School of Business.
+Five other business courses for which the student meets the prerequisite requirements.
+CMNS 235 (Oral Communications), is a recommended elective.
+Courses in areas other than business may be considered electives at the discretion of the School of Business.